Bit of String

 Bogart was one of my favorite undeveloped song ideas.
 After 19 or 20 years on a shelf, I dusted it off with a particular muse named Moe (pronounced as Moway) in mind to try to make this ditty say something to her.

 rough demo from January 8, 2007 and a completed demo from 3 days later plucked most of their musical ideas from the old sketches, combining them with some Cole Porter-esque lyrics that miraculously wound up saying exactly what I wanted them to say.
-Early lyric versions started out "When I wander, I'm inclined to ponder what I ought to do," and it took some discipline to resist the temptation to rhyme "foreign" with "warren" (she really likes bunnies).
+Early lyric versions started out "When I wander, I'm inclined to ponder what I ought to do," and it took some discipline to resist the temptation to rhyme "foreign" with "warren" (she really liked bunnies).
 The first was just mealy-mouthed and the latter mere limerick fare.
 It's an unusual song in that it has no chorus, its three verses have strong imagery but are totally distinct from each other, and each ends in a different little musical curlicue that become progressively elaborate.
 Nonetheless, the message is consistent.

 It took me a considerable time to write the 3 verses just as I wanted them, and none of my recordings so far have them in their final form.
-At some point, I will have a nice recording made, but for now I hope I can rely on the unvarnished qualities of the common sparrow who appears in the third verse; a small bird who is plain, busy, and incapable of intrigue.
+At some point, I will have a nice recording made, but for now I hope I can rely on the unvarnished qualities of the common sparrow who appears in the third verse; a small bird who is plain, busy, and incapable of guile.
 A crouton basically makes his entire day, and if one offers you a bit of string and a song, you have to know he's not holding anything back.

 Out at Fenway,